 Hashtags/Keywords: as I mentioned at the start hashtags/keywords can be tricky as the American spelling of some words is different.
 I tend to try and use both spellings harbor/harbour.
 It may just be a UK thing but you will similar problems with say a place in Copenhagen.
 You simply do not have symbols on your key board, just try and describe a place as best you can.
 Eg. This street is on Nyhavn, shutter stock may not recognise the spelling, just click MARK ALL KEYWORDS AS CORRECT.
 This will allow your words to be saved.
 Shutterstock now remembers your keywords and offers you prompts, which is fabulous when you submit similar photo’s.

-The Numbers Game – How much competition do you have?
+The Numbers Game – How much can you earn?
+What’s the competition?

 Search Shutterstock for Orchid, there are 455,310.
 I am an amateur photographer and my orchid will never be seen.
 So lets change our train of thought.
 I am Scottish, lets try Wild Bluebell.
 12,186 photo of wild bluebells.
 Odds are getting better for me.
 Lets try Wild Bluebell in rain.
 286.. really, much better odds of my photo being downloaded.
-Its spring, I walk my dog, sun, rain, snow.
-So take your camera, follow the seasons, snap away.
+It’s spring, I walk my dog, sun, rain, snow.
+Take your camera, follow the seasons, snap away.

 Registering with Shutterstock.